dalong0514/readnotes/20210201读书笔记/2021044Cross-Platform-Desktop-ApplicationsR03.md

 greeter.emit('welcome')
 ```

 An event emitter instance called greeter is created, and you create an event on it with the name 'welcome', which when emitted will log 'hello'.
 You then emit the event 'welcome' on the greeter object.
-If you run the code in your Node.js REPL, you can see that the message “hello” is printed in the Terminal.
+If you run the code in your Node.js REPL, you can see that the message "hello" is printed in the Terminal.

 As you work through NW.js's and Electron's APIs, you'll see the event pattern in use and get a chance to work with it as you go through the examples in the book.